 The best DJI drones in 2021:

-There's a new controller, too, which crucially brings Ocusync 2.0 connectivity.
-This takes its range up to 10km and improves the stability of its signal to the DJI Fly app, making it far more reliable than its predecessor.
+The Mavic Air 2's controller brings Ocusync 2.0 connectivity, which takes its range up to 10km and improves the stability of its signal to the DJI Fly app.
 You also get a full stack of those beginner-friendly modes that DJI has fine-tuned over the past few years, including the 'Quickshot' automated flying modes and subject-tracking.
-The Mavic 2 series give you better quality still (plus Zoom with the Mavic 2 Zoom), while the DJI Mavic Mini is half the weight and doesn't need to be registered with your local aviation authority.
-But the Mavic Air 2 is the perfect middle ground and great value for those looking to shoot high quality aerial photos and video.
+The DJI Mini 2 remains a better and more affordable choice for complete beginners, but if you're looking for high-quality 4K video in well-lit conditions and don't need a 1-Inch sensor, then the Mavic Air 2 is still well worth considering.

 The almost identical twin of the DJI Mavic 2 Pro, the Mavic 2 Zoom has one key difference – its camera has optical zoom.
 Rather than the 1-inch 20MP sensor seen on its 'Pro' sibling, this drone pairs a smaller 12MP sensor with an 24-48mm optical zoom lens.
 This extremely handy, as it means you can capture close-up shots of subjects like people at events, without needing to fly as close as other drones.
 And with the same lightweight, foldable design as the Mavic 2 Pro, the Zoom is ideal for taking to photogenic locations.